lauraa0055/apcsa-freedom-project/entries/entry01.md

 Although just like you have to keep drawing in order to become a better artist, you need to continue to force yourself to stay focused until you are no longer forcing yourself.
 My goal for this app is for people to become used to not going into social media apps, or games, or a distracting website while they are trying to do their work until they no longer need the app anymore.

-I know it seems like I have already chosen what I am going to do, but this is really just an idea as to what it is that I wish to do based on my own personal problems.